vinod-kayartaya/TARGET-APR-2023-BATCH-1/day-15/Readme.md

 - ORM is a tool/technique to help developers work with RDBMS effectively and seamlessly
 - Provides a high level abstraction and hides the JDBC part of working with databases
+- In our application we do not have directly deal with the underlying RDBMS
+- No SQL needed to included in your code

 ```plantuml
 @startuml